codio/knowledge/source/common/tools/lexikon.rst

 - On the menu bar, click **Tools > Lexicon**.
 - Use the default keyboard shortcut **Ctrl+Alt+L**.

-**Note:** If you cannot open the Lexicon using the above methods, contact your instructor for assistance.
+..
+Note:: If you cannot open the Lexicon using the above methods, contact your instructor for assistance.

 The Lexikon is currently organized into the following topics: